 We utilize rocks and stones from our local rivers to build and face foundations and for multiple permaculture applications.
 It is an abundant and beautiful resource.
 Working with stones can be a mesmerizing and intensely gratifying experience.
 “Rock runs” are a common and popular activity at the Ranch and oftentimes include an elongated dip in one of our beautiful waterways.

 Cob is ancient method of building that utilizes clay, sand and straw or other fibers.
+Cob homes are common place throughout Europe and the World and we have some beautiful examples of load bearing and non load bearing cob around the Ranch.
 The raw materials are mixed thoroughly together, in our case with our dancing feet motivated by a bit of bluegrass or rock and roll, and then applied wet by hand.
-This is probably our favorite building material.
-There’s just something about the ease and beauty of cob.
-It is incredibly sculptural.
-Anyone working with cob becomes an accomplished artist in a matter of days.
-We use cob to build ovens, lay floors, and construct houses.
-Our clay comes from the nearby town of Salitrales, from a friend’s farm (salitre means clay in Spanish).
 For the fibrous material, we harvest a plentiful and incredibly strong grass that grows along roadsides.
 Our sand either comes from local rivers or nearby quarries.
 Cob seems to be making a comeback throughout the world and we are pleased to be leading the charge in Costa Rica.

 Wattle and Daub

 Wattle and daub traditionally consists of a woven latticework of flexible wooden or bamboo members called wattles that are daubed with a mixture of mud, clay, animal dung and chopped straw.
 It is normally whitewashed to increase its resistance to rain.
 This is a technique that we have been incorporating more and more into our buildings.
 It is a wonderful system for non-structural walls and goes up relatively quickly.
-We have been using split bamboo for the wattles and a mixture of clay, manure, sand and wild grasses for the daub.
+We have been using bamboo for the wattles and a mixture of clay, sand and straw for the daub.
+In this blog article we outline our current wattle and daub building methods.

 Timber Frame Construction